Active Shooter Training Tips

 ANYONE NOT wearing a law enforcement uniform is viewed as a potential threat.

 Do NOT hunt for an active shooter in a public facility!
 This is the job of uniformed law enforcement officers.
-They identify each other as the only "good guys with guns."
+They identify each other as the only "good guys with guns in hand."
 You, plainclothes civilian "good guy with a gun" are not 1 of them.
-Re-read #1.
-Uniformed officers will sweep the facility, find all threats, stop all threats, including YOU.
+Re-read #1 and #2.
+Uniformed officers will clear every room, find all threats, stop all threats, including YOU.

-As a plainclothes civilian CCW licensee your sole duty is to save yourself!
-Save yourself, save your family, get to safety immediately, and live to see another day.
+As a plainclothes civilian CCW licensee your primary duty is to save yourself!
+Save yourself, save your family, save your unarmed friends, get to safety immediately, and live to see another day.
 The end.

 If you are directly in the line of fire of an active shooter defend yourself.